WHO WE ARE

 HSA Music curriculum includes all the instruments of the orchestra, piano, organ, guitar, African and Latin percussion and voice.
 Its philosophy is to prepare the individual to be a proficient performer and reader of Western music as well as of the various musical styles of the African Diaspora.

 HSA Dance offers courses that develop students’ physicality, creativity, technical ability and performance skills.
-Classes are offered in African Dance, Jazz, Modern, Hip-Hop and Tap, as well as a ballet program following the American Ballet Theatre’s National Curriculum of the classical ballet technique.
+Classes are offered in African Dance, Jazz, Modern, Hip-Hop and Tap, as well as a ballet program following the American Ballet Theater’s National Curriculum of the classical ballet technique.

-HSA Theatre utilizes a traditional arts conservatory approach to prepare its students for the demands of professional application, along with providing a general understanding and appreciation for the theater.
+HSA Theater utilizes a traditional arts conservatory approach to prepare its students for the demands of professional application, along with providing a general understanding and appreciation for the theater.
 Students enroll in classes on monologue development, audition techniques, scene development, movement, voice, and speech.

 ART & DESIGN